qvunguyen/Credit-Card-Fraud-Detection/README.md

 | XGBoost            | 0.7943   | 0.89                | 0.68             | 0.77               | 9               | 25              |
 | LightGBM           | 0.8159   | 0.88                | 0.73             | 0.80               | 10              | 21              |

-##Usage
+## Usage

-To run the script, you will need Python and the following libraries installed:
+To run the script, you will need JupyterNotebook and the following libraries installed:

 1. numpy
 2. pandas